yunhal/inmap-1.9.6-gridsplit/README.md

 # INMAP-1.9.6-gridsplit

 This repository contains a subset of the **INMAP v1.9.6** model source code.
-The **INMAP Air Quality Model** is designed for spatially distributed air quality modeling.
+The **INMAP Air Quality Model** is designed for 3D air quality modeling, like CTM but it provides annual mean concentrations.
 You can find more information about INMAP [here](https://inmap.run/).

 This repository was created to facilitate modifications to the grid-splitting method, although **no source code modifications have been made yet (as of October 2024).**